-- Harder Than Hard: Default names for each difficulty level, from hardest to easiest, are: Challenge > Hard > Medium > Easy > Beginner with Edit charts usually being harder than Challenge.
+- Default names for each difficulty level, from hardest to easiest, are: Challenge > Hard > Medium > Easy > Beginner with Edit charts usually being harder than Challenge.

-- Justice.
+- "Justice" timing windows.
 For reference, the difficulty right below it shrinks the timing window down to 1/3 their normal size.
 Justice shrinks it down to 1/5th normal timing window, leaving a timing window of +/- 0.036 of a second to get anything other than a miss (comparable to the Perfect timing windows in DDR).
 It also makes it to where if you lift your foot off the pad during a freeze note (or hit a roll), you will automatically drop the note.
 Judgerank 8 is bearable, Justice is considered impossible by all but a select few that get shunned on every community.

 - High Hopes, Zero Talent: It takes some skill to play the game.
 Then again, even if you can play the game extremely well, it takes some talent to actually make a good stepchart yourself.
 The reason why 90% of charts are full of Fake Difficulty probably starts here when people don't realize this.

-- Interface Screw: In addition to all the stuff In the Groove had in Marathon Mode AND Negative-BPM/Warp shenanigans, a portion of the engine's core is exposed to a Lua API (partially on 3.95, and even more so on 5.0.x), so Lua scripts can be embedded within songs using the background animation system as a backdoor.
+- In addition to all the stuff In the Groove had in Marathon Mode AND Negative-BPM/Warp shenanigans, a portion of the engine's core is exposed to a Lua API (partially on 3.95, and even more so on 5.0.x), so Lua scripts can be embedded within songs using the background animation system as a backdoor.
 Thus, not only can you manipulate the normal modifiers, you can also re-position screen elements and the notefield itself, and even embed minigames right into songs.
 The ability to place elements of background animations in the foreground has also been heavily utilized in such simfiles, often in tandem with other forms of scripting.
-Perhaps the most well-known example of such a "mod file" as of 2016 is TaroNuke's "Megalovania", which is just as deviously difficult as its source material (it's safe to say that, by the song title alone, this is a major Undertale spoiler).
+Perhaps the most well-known example of such a "mod file" is TaroNuke's "Megalovania", which is just as deviously difficult as its source material.